anujmshrestha/shytype-/README.md

 # shytype
 This is webapp for shytype print.
-This is  basic website and networking model which networks cretated.
+This is  basic website and networking model which networks created .